sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

-# APPLICATION LIFECYCLE MANAGEMENT, PRACTICE TEST COMMANDS AND ARGUMENTS
+## PRACTICE TEST COMMANDS AND ARGUMENTS

 1. How many PODs exist on the system?